SilvaniaR/MechaCar_Statistical_Analysis/README.md

 # Linear regression to predict MPG

+<img width="1440" alt="linear_regress_mechaCar" src="https://user-images.githubusercontent.com/93267002/161394530-5409bd8f-b651-4839-a85b-721e77649327.png">

 ## 3 Key Takeaways:

-<img width="1440" alt="linear_regress_mechaCar" src="https://user-images.githubusercontent.com/93267002/161394530-5409bd8f-b651-4839-a85b-721e77649327.png">

-1. Variance of a non-random variable is usually 0.
+1.Variance of a non-random variable is usually 0.
 Therefore from statement we can say the intercept, vehicle_length, and ground_clearance coeeficients can be said to provide a non-random amount of variance to the mpg values as seen in the image above.

 2.At a significance level of 0.05, due to the the three non-random varible we are able to reject the null hypothesis because of the extremely small p-value.
 The null hypothesis of a linear regression states that the slope (β1) is equal to 0.
 However, if we reject the null hypothesis, we're stating that alternative (β1 ≠ 0) is true.
 Thus, proving that the slope is not 0.